Venice in 1 Day: a guidebook for getting the most out of your visit

 St. Mark's Square| ©Toa Herftiba

-We arrive at what will be the main starting point of our tour.
+We arrive at what will be our main starting point for this tour.
 St. Mark's Square, the heart of Venice.
 Napoleon called it one of the most beautiful squares in Europe, and he was right.
 This 9th century square is home to some of the main sights you should visit.
 St. Mark's Basilica, the Doge's Palace, the Clock Tower and the Old Procuracies are the emblematic buildings to see.

-If we want before "getting down to business" we can relax with a delicious Italian coffee in the famous Caffè Florian.
-A beautifully decorated place in a privileged location, having an espresso on the terrace is a very typical Venetian experience.
+If you want before "getting down to business" you can relax with a delicious Italian coffee at the famous Caffè Florian.
+A beautifully decorated place in a privileged location, sipping an espresso on the terrace is a typical Venetian experience.
 Of course, you can pay more than 6 euros for a coffee, although for some the surroundings are well worth it.

 More info